-The annual Lyrid meteor shower is active each year from about April 16 to 25.
-In 2016, the peak of this shower – which tends to come in a burst and usually lasts for less than a day – is expected to fall on the morning of April 22, though under the glaring light of the full moon.
+The annual Lyrid meteor shower has started!
+It’s active each year from about April 16 to 25.
+In 2018, the peak of this shower – which tends to come in a burst and usually lasts for less than a day – is expected to fall on the morning of April 22, with little or no interference from the waxing moon.
 The greatest number of meteors usually fall during the few hours before dawn.
-In 2016, however, the timing couldn’t be much worse as the peak of the Lyrid shower comes at virtually the same hour as the April 2016 full moon.
-All in all … the Lyrid meteor shower prospects are about as unfavorable as they get in 2016!
-But if you’re game, give it a go anyway, as a bright Lyrid meteor or two just may overcome the moon-drenched night sky.
+All in all the Lyrid meteor shower prospects look pretty good for 2018, though meteor showers are notorious for their fickle and not totally predictable nature!
 Follow the links below to learn more about April’s shooting stars!

-How many Lyrids meteors can I expect to see in 2016?
+How many Lyrids meteors can I expect to see in 2018?
 You might spot a Lyrid meteor anytime during the shower (April 16-25), but the most meteors will probably fall in the dark hours before dawn on April 22.
+It’s always a good practice to watch on the mornings around the peak as well.
 In a moonless sky, you might see from about 10 to 20 Lyrid meteors an hour at the shower’s peak.
-But this year, in 2016, the full moon and the peak of the Lyrid meteor shower fall on the same date.
-So you’ll see far fewer meteors, if any!
+This year, in 2018, the waxing moon shouldn’t pose too much of a problem, as it will set before the primetime morning hours.

 For instance, American observers saw an outburst of nearly 100 Lyrid meteors per hour in 1982.
 Around 100 meteors per hour were seen in Greece in 1922 and from Japan in 1945.